-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 - Terms apply.

-Welcome bonus: Earn a $250 statement credit after you spend $1,000 in purchases on your new card within the first three months after opening the account.
+Welcome bonus: Earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months after opening the account, plus get a $0 introductory annual fee for the first year ($95 thereafter).

 What we like about the Blue Cash Preferred: For many Americans, a significant portion of the monthly family budget goes to supermarket and gas station expenses.
 The Blue Cash Preferred card dials up the bonus cash back on those two categories, creating a go-to in your wallet for these routine purchases.